 How to Create a Positive Work Culture

-To get started building the company culture of your dreams, first lay out your core values.
+To get started building the company’s work culture of your dreams, first lay out your core values.
 These should be the foundation of everything that happens at your company and guide your organization’s evolution.
 Dedicate as much time as necessary to ensure everyone is aligned, and include leadership, long-term employees and HR representatives so all significant parties can weigh in.
 In the end, you should have a concise list of values that accurately reflect your current company culture and long-term goals.

 Outline the objectives of each team so employees have tangible results to work toward.
 Not only will this help guide individual performance, but it will encourage collaboration between team members.
 Make sure there is room for feedback to adjust quotas and KPIs when needed.

 In addition to setting departmental goals, make sure every employee is clear on the organization’s long-term objectives.
 This will help individuals cultivate a sense of professional purpose.
 Having a source of motivation beyond quarterly quotas will demonstrate the value each role has toward achieving the company’s mission.

-Create a positive, inclusive workplace culture by welcoming individuals from all backgrounds and celebrating their differences.
+Create a positive, inclusive work culture by welcoming individuals from all backgrounds and celebrating their differences.
 Encourage employees to share their pronouns with the rest of the team to promote inclusive language and consider establishing a committee to contribute to diversity initiatives.
 Work with the HR department to make diversity a part of your recruitment strategy and ensure diversity and inclusion continue to be foundational elements as your organization grows.

-4. DO: Allow for humor
+Allow for Lightheartedness

 Every individual should feel valued and heard, regardless of their status within the company.
 Interns offer a much greater advantage than being delegates for busy work, and new employees bring a fresh perspective.
 You never know where the next big idea will come from, so let every employee have a seat at the table and feel empowered to share their thoughts.